-Pricing for a complete education and almost guaranteed placement in an amazingly fast paced industry is a simple one-time payment of $249.
+Pricing for a complete education and almost guaranteed placement in an amazingly fast paced industry is a simple one-time payment of $299 (as of this writing).

 Compared to other online schools this is incredibly affordable, especially when you take into account how broad the curriculum is, including growing, legal, administrative, retail and customer service professions.

 Cannabis Training University Student & Alumni Reviews

 CTU is recognized by the NCIA, has a solid A rating from the Better Business Bureau and enjoys a solid 4.6/5 star user rating average from Google.

 If this doesn’t put your mind at ease they have an endless page of user reviews on their website from real graduates who found work after completing CTU training.

 Forbes includes CTU as one of the top “10 Educational Programs For Students Eager To Learn About Cannabis“.

 The popularity of a university is one thing, but looking at what alumni and graduates do AFTER completing a program is the real indicator of whether or not it is a good investment.

 So, is Cannabis Training University worth it?
 Well, let’s do a little bit of LinkedIn research and see if it is paying off for those who have already completed the training..

 The above chart is a snapshot in 2018 of people who have listed CTU as their education or in some cases employment on their LinkedIn profiles.